Monsoon Session: NDA's Harivansh defeats oppn candidate Manoj Jha to become Rajya Sabha Deputy Chairman

 Monsoon Session: NDA's Harivansh defeats oppn candidate Manoj Jha to become RS Deputy Chairman

 New Delhi, Sep 14: After a motion moved by JP Nadda, NDA candidate Harivansh Narayan Singh was chosen as the Deputy Chairman of the Rajya Sabha post voting.
 Leader of Opposition Ghulam Nabi Azad congratulated Singh.
+Harivansh's name was proposed by BJP president and party MP Jagat Prakash Nadda.

 Rajya Sabha Chairman M.Venkaiah Naidu said,''I declare that Harivansh ji has been chosen as the deputy chairman of the Rajya Sabha.''